Our Team

 Executive Director

 Bella grew up in Vermont, lived in New York City where she studied and worked in urban planning, and then found her way to the Apprenticeshop because of a deep craving to learn to work with her hands and build things.
 On the advice that “if you learn to build a boat, you can build anything,” she took a leap into the unknown and enrolled in the two-year apprenticeship.
 She quickly became captivated by the process of coordinating her physical effort with complex visualized intentions to manifest beautiful and functional objects.
-After a decade of building and teaching how to build, Bella was honored to be entrusted with leadership of the organization that taught her how risk and perseverance can transform.
+After a decade of building and teaching how to build, Bella is honored to be entrusted with leadership of the organization that taught her how risk and perseverance can transform.

 Kevin_12.3.20_01.Web.jpg